lyamc-dot/SIEM-LAB/README.md

 Start by setting up a general Ubuntu Client, open the command line and get the ip from 'ifconfig', take note of the ip.
 192.168.117.134
 <img width="803" height="71" alt="image" src="https://github.com/user-attachments/assets/d8125d5b-e7e1-4317-b9af-d6383d23a888" />

-Install a Security Onion iso, set the storage to 200gb, make sure to give it enough processors, memory and vmnet4, and vmnet5 to be able to connect to the firewall.
+Install a Security Onion iso under CentOS 7, set the storage to 200gb and store it to a single file, make sure to give it enough processors, memory and vmnet4, and vmnet5 to be able to connect to the firewall.

 <img width="749" height="480" alt="image" src="https://github.com/user-attachments/assets/ffc691c6-be91-4735-8d35-3ec60b68c4b9" />